Astoria, Oregon

+The city has a deepwater port, operated by the Port of Astoria, and lies across Youngs Bay from Astoria Regional Airport in Warrenton.
+The city is the headquarters of the Columbia River Bar Pilots, which helps vessels navigate the Columbia Bar at the mouth of the Columbia River.
+Astoria is at the western end of U.S. Route 30 and is served by U.S. Route 101, which travels across the Columbia River on the Astoria–Megler Bridge to neighboring Washington.

 History

 Prehistoric settlements

-During archeological excavations in Astoria and Fort Clatsop in 2012, trading items from American settlers with Native Americans were found, including Austrian glass beads and falconry bells.
-The present area of Astoria belonged to a large, prehistoric Native American trade system of the Columbia Plateau.
+The present area of Astoria was inhabited by a large, prehistoric Native American trade system of the Columbia Plateau.

 19th century

 The Lewis and Clark Expedition spent the winter of 1805–1806 at Fort Clatsop, a small log structure southwest of modern-day Astoria.
 The expedition had hoped a ship would come by that could take them back east, but instead, they endured a torturous winter of rain and cold.
 They later returned overland and by internal rivers, the way they had traveled west.
+During archeological excavations in Astoria and Fort Clatsop in 2012, trading items from American settlers with Native Americans were found, including Austrian glass beads and falconry bells.
 Today, the fort has been recreated and is part of Lewis and Clark National Historical Park.

 In 1811, British explorer David Thompson, the first person known to have navigated the entire length of the Columbia River, reached the partially constructed Fort Astoria near the mouth of the river.
 He arrived two months after the Pacific Fur Company's ship, the Tonquin.
 The fort constructed by the Tonquin party established Astoria as a U.S., rather than a British, settlement and became a vital post for American exploration of the continent.
 It was later used as an American claim in the Oregon boundary dispute with European nations.

 The Pacific Fur Company, a subsidiary of John Jacob Astor's American Fur Company, was created to begin fur trading in the Oregon Country.
 During the War of 1812, in 1813, the company's officers sold its assets to their Canadian rivals, the North West Company, which renamed the site Fort George.
 The fur trade remained under British control until U.S. pioneers following the Oregon Trail began filtering into the town in the mid-1840s.
 The Treaty of 1818 established joint U.S. – British occupancy of the Oregon Country.